michondr/dragons-code/README.md

 Also creatures which are likely to kill you are red.

 Hit you give to creatures and hit you receive is randomized between +- 10% of set hit.

+## game start
+simply run class `Main`.
+Small window should pop up and hold focus (you need to keep this window focused so the game can receive commands).

+In IntelliJ console will be printed help text, set of commands and game plan of base location.

+Unfortunately console does not get cleared after your each move, you need to focus on last printed plan

 ## game end
 when you kill Alduin, or any time you die